C String Extraction: Standard, Custom & Multibyte Guide

 Domain: example.com

-Example: Retrieve URL from <a href="URL">
+Example: Retrieve the URL from <a href="URL">

 #include <stdio.h>